-New resident families who provide evidence that they will be legal residents of the Rockton School District No. 140 may, upon approval of the superintendent, be allowed to enroll their children in the district.

-If a student is not a bonafide resident and is not living in Rockton School District No. 140 on the first day of school, he/she must pay tuition to attend school in this district as required by law and as outlined in our non-resident policy (7.60).
+New resident families who provide evidence that they will be legal residents of the Rockton School District No. 140 may, upon approval of the superintendent, be allowed to enroll their children in the district and must pay tuition to attend school in this district as required by law and as outlined in our non-resident policy (7.60).
 The tuition rate will be established by the School Code Chapter 105 Section 10-20.12a.
 One-half day Kindergarten students will be charged one-half the tuition rate.
 Parents or guardians may appeal to the Board of Education for special arrangements.
 Tuition paid will not be refunded if the tuition student is suspended or expelled.

 Tuition must be paid quarterly in advance of the first day of each quarter.
 If a student becomes a bonafide resident of the school district during the first quarter of the school year and evidence of residency is presented to the superintendent the first quarter tuition will be refunded.
 If the student is not a bonafide resident of the school district by the end of the first quarter, the first quarter's tuition is forfeited by the student and the second quarter tuition must be paid.
-If the student becomes a bonafide resident of the school district during the second quarter of the school year and evidence of residency is presented to the superintendent, the second quarter tuition will be refunded, likewise the third and fourth quarters.
+If the student becomes a bonafide resident of the school district during the school district during the second quarter of the school year and evidence of residency is presented to the superintendent, the second quarter tuition will be refunded, likewise the third and fourth quarters.
 All tuition payments will be deposited upon receipt unless other arrangements are made with the superintendent.
 Payment must be received on or before the due date.